scaleoutsean/hcicollector/FAQ.md

 - 15 minute (30 days)
 - 1 hour (1 year)

 For standard VM infra environments Graphite probably needs less than 1 GB/day/VM using default settings.
 Static environments with few VMs may want to keep fine-grained metrics longer.
 Dynamic DevTest or Kubernetes environments may want the opposite.
 If you hold Graphite on NetApp E-Series or similar array, you can keep fine-grained metrics and application logs for years.
-Run your environment for an hour, stop HCICollector, and compare Before vs. After.
+Run your environment for an hour or day, stop HCICollector, and compare Before vs After.

+I tried to use various approaches to optimize but the settings can never be good for everyone.
+Some users may vant faily verbose stats but keep them only for 8 days, others may want coarse stats for months.
+And the worst of all is that deleted VMs and other objects are retained according to Graphite settings, so even if the VM is created and deleted after 7 days, its data will still be kept for 1 year (with a schema similar to the example above).

-Feel free to modify Graphite settings (storage-schemas.conf) to suit your requirements.
+Feel free to modify Graphite settings (`graphite/storage-schemas.conf`) to suit your requirements.
 Check the official Graphite documentation for the details.

+## How can I delete old Graphite DB files?

+Get into the Graphite container, find and wipe files that haven't been touched for a while.
+Modify this for your circumstances (source: StackOverflow.com):

+`find /opt/graphite/storage/whisper/ -type f -mtime +120 -name \*.wsp -delete; find /opt/graphite/storage/whisper -depth -type d -empty -delete`

 ## How to add 3rd party feeds and dashboards to HCICollector's Grafana instance